Landon-Rivers/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/tcHXlxS.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the login portal type the username and password as Jen and click login.
+In the login portal type the username and password as Jen and click log in.
 </p>
 <br />